Preparing for Your Visit (FAQ)

 Please see “Ticket information” for details.

-Please note that there is no discount for disabled visitors when using the parking lot.
-The same discounts apply as for general visitors.
+Please note that there is no special discount for disabled visitors when using the parking lot other than the ones that apply to general visitors.
 When using the parking lot, please present your parking ticket at the ticket window.

-In the event of a malfunction of the payment system, it is possible that only cash and travel agency coupons can be used for payment.
+In the event of a malfunction of the museum’s payment system, it may be possible that only cash or travel agency coupons can be used for payment.